 Our students have been very successful in securing Tuition Scholarships, Graduate Assistantships, and scholarships which provide tuition relief in exchange for service.
 See our Admissions tab for more information.

 The Counseling Program has its own clinic ( Community Counseling Clinic) housed in the Clemmer College (Warf-Pickel) with six individual, group, play therapy, and family rooms available.
 Rooms are equipped with video/audio equipment for both live observation and supervision as well as recording sessions.
 Our practicum and internship students provide free counseling services to the community under the supervision of the counseling faculty.

-Upon graduation from the Community Agency, Higher Education, and School Counseling concentrations, students meet the eligibility requirements of the National Board of Certified Counselors and may immediately sit for the National Counseling Exam (NCE) to become Nationally Certified Counselors (NCC).
+Upon graduation, students meet the eligibility requirements of the National Board of Certified Counselors and may immediately sit for the National Counseling Exam (NCE) to become Nationally Certified Counselors (NCC).
 This is also a required test for Tennessee Licensure as a Professional Counselor...moving you one-step closer.